johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Splunk.md

 ## See the Events in Splunk

-Once you have set up the HTTP event collector and have configured the connector in the Edge Management Service, you will start to see the events show up in Splunk.
+Once you have set up the HTTP event collector and have configured the connector in the Microsoft Edge Management Service, you'll start to see the events show up in Splunk.